MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

      ![Multi-select two columns to create single column](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image22.png)

 1. Right-click either of the select column headers, and then in the context menu, select **Merge Columns**.

- *Tip: Many common transformations can be applied by right-clicking the column header, and then choosing them from the context menu.
+    1. *Many common transformations can be applied by right-clicking the column header, and then choosing them from the context menu.
 Note, however, more transformations are available in the ribbon.*

-18. In the **Merge Columns** window, in the **Separator** dropdown list, select **Space**.
+1. In the **Merge Columns** window, in the **Separator** dropdown list, select **Space**.

 1. In the **New Column Name** box, replace the text with **Salesperson**.

 1. To rename the **EmployeeNationalIDAlternateKey** column, double-click the **EmployeeNationalIDAlternateKey** column header and replace the text with **EmployeeID**, and then press **Enter**.

-     *Important: When instructed to rename columns, it’s important that you rename them exactly as described.*

 1. Use the previous steps to rename the **EmailAddress** column to **UPN**.
     1. *UPN is an acronym for User Principal Name.*